What Prior Recipients Have Said about the Fund:

 - What other resources exist to help students with unpaid internships?

 This isn’t a comprehensive list, but one to help students get started.
 Schedule an appointment with a CCD team member to you determine whether an unpaid internship is the best option for you.

-When students receive funding, they commit to attending a mandatory orientation and stewardship post summer experience.
+When students receive funding, they commit to: completing several asynchronous learning modules in Canvas, an evaluation by supervisor, submitting a reflection or poster and participating in stewardship post-summer experience.
 A signed letter of agreement, managed by the CCD, is required.
 Students must also be in good judicial standing.

 Yes.
 Students will complete a W-9 form.
 If selected to receive funding, students should save some in anticipation of taxes.

 - Why should students apply to the Summer Experience Fund?